Smart-Vision-Lights/ariadne-bootloader/docs/README.md

+## Firmware reporting (for ATMEGA32U4)
+When built with external device flashing (__SERIAL_PASSTHROUGH__ build option), sending the message "GTFW" to the TFTP port will return the following.

+`<externalDeviceBootloaderFirmwareVersion>.<ariadneBootloaderFirmwareVersion>` Example: `0.1.0.2`

+The Atmel creates this collective firmware version by sending "GETFW\n" on the serial port, then attaching whatever version comes back from the external device to the firmware verison of itself.

 ## Bootloader for Arduino with Ethernet
 This is a beta stage bootloader for Arduino Ethernet board and the regular Arduino with Ethernet Shield.
 It is based on previous unfinished work by the Arduino developers.
 The bootloader implements a TFTP